MicrosoftDocs/cpp-docs/docs/windows/classes-and-structs-cpp-component-extensions.md

 *base_type*<br/>
 (Optional) A base type.
 However, a value type cannot act as a base type.

-For more information, see the language-specific descriptions of this parameter in the Windows Runtime and Common Language Runtimesections.
+For more information, see the language-specific descriptions of this parameter in the Windows Runtime and Common Language Runtime sections.

 ### Remarks